percona/pmm/docs/details/victoria-metrics.md

 **Example**

-To set down sampling, use the `downsampling.period` parameter as follows:
+To set downsampling, use the `downsampling.period` parameter as follows:

 ```
 -e VM_downsampling_period=20d:10m,120d:2h